MicrosoftDocs/win32/desktop-src/direct3dtools/pipelinestages.md

 ---
-Description: An enum used to indicate a stage of the graphics pipeline.
+description: An enum used to indicate a stage of the graphics pipeline.
 MS-HAID: vspixengine.PIPELINESTAGES
 MSHAttr:
 - PreferredSiteName:MSDN